 Following is a summary in “infographic” form for those who want a brief visual.
 Please feel free to share it around the web or on your website.

-Tilford, Gregory.
-Wulff, Mary.
-Herbs for Pets: The Natural Way to Enhance Your Pet’s Life.
+Tilford, Gregory L. & Wulff, Mary L. Herbs for Pets: The Natural Way to Enhance Your Pet’s Live.
 2009.

 DISCLOSURE: We may receive compensation for some links to products on this website.